andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

  ```

-### Downloader Design
+### Downloader Basic Design
-After

-Project folder structure[^2]

-Retriever generate uri, api request, retrieve all

-Most of the
+The workhorse class is `bgg.Retriever`, which is initialized with a directory string for where the downloaded data will be stored.

+The `Retriever` method `retriever.retrieve_all()` will start a download of all board games (but not expansions) on BGG.
+These will get (otherwise it uses a class constant of 362383) ids up to NNN, by default in a random order.

-By default, ids are sampled randomly.
-This is incase something happened that prevented me from getting everything, I would still get a random sample across ids.
+I designed it to retrieve games randomly be default, in case something happensThis is incase something happened that prevented me from getting everything, I would still get a random sample across ids.

+Generates batches of ids.
+Resumability is implemented via a JSON file.
+This JSON file keeps track of .
+By default it's unoptimally formatted, which actually makes it unnecessarily large, (TODO confirm size and compacting size), but this could compacted by exporting JSON as optimal.

+Retriever generate uri, api request, retrieve all.

+`.retrieve_all()` has optional kwargs to change how long to wait between batches, how long to wait if you encounter a server problem, the batch size, whether to turn off id shuffling, the random seed for id shuffling, and the maximum id you want to retrieve up to .